blachniet/volante-express/README.md

 npm install volante-express
 ```

-Volante modules are automatically loaded and instanced if they are installed locally and `hub.attachAll()` is called.
+Volante Spokes are automatically loaded and instanced if they are installed locally and `hub.attachAll()` is called.

 ## Options